arwes/arwes/docs/FAQ.md

 There is a plan to document these.

-## Is there a plan to build specific tools?
+## Is there a plan to build more specific tools?

-There are plans to add _grid layout_, _graph_, and _map_ tools with Arwes
-customization but not for version 1.0.
+There are ideas to add grid layouts, custom form controls, graph, and map tools with Arwes customization but not for version 1.0.